Updated December 11, 2019

-The climate is crisp in highland towns, and sultry in the lowlands.
-Be forewarned that hotels in many of the smaller cities will be quite basic (and quite inexpensive!).
+The climate of Southern Colombia is crisp in the highland towns and sultry in the lowlands.
+Be forewarned that hotels in many of the smaller cities will be quite basic, but quite cheap!
 Camping is an option in many places.

 Cuy (a.k.a. guinea pig) at Las Lajas.

-Carnaval de los Negros y Blancos (3 – 6 January);
+Carnaval de Los Negros y Blancos (January 3rd to 6th);

-Feast days of the Virgen de las Lajas (first fortnight of September).
+Feast days of the Virgen de las Lajas (first two weeks of September).

-Advisory: Tumaco is experiencing problems with security as of this date (2019) and travel is not advised at this time.
+Advisory: Tumaco is experiencing problems with security as of this date (2020), and traveling there is not advised at this time.
 But keep this magical place in mind for when the situation improves!